preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/dashboard/index.rst

 What should be considered underused content is defined in the Metrics settings, see link above.

-Note the list to the right, of pages that has npt been vsitied for a very long time.
+Note the list to the right, of pages that has not been vsitied for a very long time.
 For more information on the lists, see below.

 For News, this has been set up: